% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 dementia, and identify both methodological changes over time

-studies that used both neuroimaging CSVD markers and ML
+that used both neuroimaging CSVD markers and ML methods for

-paper was independently reviewed by a pair of reviewers at
+was independently reviewed by a pair of reviewers at all

 meta-analysed the effectiveness of ML models to distinguish